 San Antonio solar panels that qualify for additional rebate amounts

 Chances are you know about San Antonio’s Mission Solar, which makes solar panels in their factory on the south side of town.
 If you choose one of our San Antonio solar installers, ask about how using Mission Solar panels qualifies you for an extra $.08/watt rebate, which equals an additional $616 off the cost of the average 7.7-kW solar installation.

 Remember: these figures are estimates.
 Your home is unique, and how much money solar will save you depends on that uniqueness.
-Thankfully, we know some experts in San Antonio.
+Thankfully, we know some solar experts in San Antonio.
 Just sign up for personalized savings estimates and one of them will be more than happy to go over all those details and help you craft a plan to get the maximum savings from a solar power system in your home.
 Your quote is 100% free, so go ahead and shop around… grab two or three, or five, and compare all your possible options.

 The federal solar tax credit